Shooting Sport on Film - The Return of an Artform

 The advent of digital cameras - specifically high capacity DSLRs - made things a lot easier and helped sports photographers overcome many of the technical challenges, quickly pushing sports analogue shooting into the history books.

 That is...until Miles Myerscough-Harris, the founder of ExpiredFilmClub and a professional videographer, decided to bring it back.
-You might have seen his account and his videos - he has covered Premier League football, Six Nations Rugby, the snooker Masters, baseball and more - all on film, and has garnered millions of views on social media in return.
+You might have seen his account and his videos - he has covered Premier League football, Six Nations Rugby, the snooker Masters, baseball, NFL and more - all on film, and has garnered millions of views on social media in return.

 We're lucky enough to work with him on all his developing and processing for these assignments, so we sat him down to explore his motivations and success!